Lenilk/Lenilk/README.md

 - 👋 Hi, I’m Lenilk Jantarangsee
 - 👀 I’m interested in everything.
-- 🌱 I’m currently learning flutter and nodejs
+- 🌱 I’m currently learning flutter and Golang
 -
 <!---
 Lenilk/Lenilk is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.